gnolang/gno/examples/README.md

 This folder showcases example Gno realms (smart contracts) and pure packages (libraries).
-These examples provide a glimpse into the potential of gno.land and the capabilities of Gno, while also serving as a testing set for the GnoVM.
+These examples provide a glimpse into the potential of gno.land and the capabilities of Gno, while also serving as a test suite for the GnoVM.

 Pure packages and realms in this folder are pre-deployed to gno.land testnets, making them readily available for on-chain use.
 However, **there is no guarantee